 For example, you might feel that in your business, Opportunities in “Prospecting” are too tenuous to be included in the forecast.
 In this instance, you can omit them:

-From Summer ‘22, you can now customize cumulative forecast names, as well as single-category rollup names.
+You can also customize cumulative forecast names, as well as single-category rollup names.

 Forecast Hierarchy